De Voetangel

 Is the tasting menu worth it at De Voetangel?

-Tasting menu availability is not confirmed in the available record.
 De Voetangel is classified as Traditional Cuisine at €€, which more commonly points to an à la carte or set-menu format than an extended tasting progression.
-Verify with the restaurant directly rather than assuming a tasting menu is on offer.
+Ask the restaurant directly whether a tasting menu is on offer.

 What are alternatives to De Voetangel in Ouderkerk aan de Amstel?